a10nik/midiRhythm/readme.md

     transition_given_the_observations(s_1, s_2, o) = transition(s_1, s_2) * emission(s_2, o_2)

-The problem is to find the most probable states (score durations) provided the observations (performed durations).
+The goal is to find the most probable states (score durations) provided the observations (performed durations).
 Such type of problems are effectively solved by [Viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm).